tavinathanson/openmic/README.md

 - **Signups**: Public signup, protected access for personal signups

 JWT tokens (5-minute lifespan) secure database operations like email validation, signup management, and cancellations.

+## Timezone Handling

+The application properly handles timezone differences for date formatting in emails.
+Email confirmations display "tonight", "tomorrow", or specific dates based on the event's timezone rather than the server's timezone, ensuring users see accurate relative dates regardless of where the server is hosted.

 ## Deployment